caithmac/upsc-digitalgarden/src/site/notes/UPSC/John Locke.md

 - The freedom of man and liberty and acting according to his will is grounded on his reason, which is able to instruct him to govern himself.

 ##### Concept of Property
-- According to Locke right to property is most important and crucial right, social contract has been done to save this property and even state can not impose any limitation without the consent of owner of property.
-Right to property is intimately connected with right to life and liberty as it is necessary consequence.
+- According to Locke right to property is most important and crucial right, social contract has been done to save this property and even state can not impose any limitation without the consent of owner of property. [[UPSC/Right to property\|Right to property]] is intimately connected with right to life and liberty as it is necessary consequence.
 Sometimes Locke sums up all natural right in the right to property.
 Man creates property by mixing his labor with the object of his nature.
 In the beginning objects of nature all the things were held in common but common ownership is not enough to satisfy their need.
 Man must mix his labor with his resources provided by nature to enable him to make use of them in a more effective and profitable way.
 Since man owns his own personality, his body and limbs, mind, the object with which he mixes his labor becomes his own property by right.
 - Labor theory of Value / Labour Mix Theory
 - Possessive Individualism
 - According to Locke labor not only creates property but it also determines value of property.
 He said that 90% value of property must be determined on basis of labor.
 Locke puts three limitation over property.